 Zachary Whittenburg spent ten years as a professional dancer with companies including Hubbard Street Dance Chicago, BJM Danse Montréal and Pacific Northwest Ballet.
 He has presented choreography in Chicago and Canada and taught ballet and improvisation.
-Formerly manager of communication at Hubbard Street Dance Chicago, he now serves as communications and engagement director at Arts Alliance Illinois and serves on the board of Chicago Dance History Project and as an advisor at High Concept Labs.
+Formerly manager of communication at Hubbard Street Dance Chicago, he now serves on the board of Chicago Dance History Project and as an advisor at High Concept Labs.

 Throughout 2019, the Merce Cunningham Trust continues a global celebration that will be one of the largest tributes to a dance artist ever.
 Under the umbrella of the Merce Cunningham Centennial are classes and workshops, film screenings and festivals, art exhibitions and symposia, and revivals and premieres of original works inspired by the dancemaker's ideas.
 The fever peaks on April 16, which would have been the pioneering choreographer's 100th birthday, with Night of 100 Solos: A Centennial Event, featuring a total of 75 dancers in three performances live-streamed from London, Los Angeles and New York City.

 Camille A. Brown (top) in her BLACK GIRL: Linguistic Play.
 Photo by Sharen Bradford, The Dancing Image; Courtesy Brown